lovetingyuan/react-native-tailwindcss/README.md

 When the function name is "UpperCamelCase" style and has jsx statement, the function self will be treated as a react component function.

 So when you encounter error like `Rendered fewer hooks than expected` or `Property 'tw' doesn't exist`, you need to obey the limitation mentioned above.

+If you see error like `class xxx does not exist in generated tailwind styles`, please make sure to run command mentioned above in No.3 (Start tailwindcss watch task for development.)

+### Limitation ⚠

+I have to say, this project is not a comprehensive solution to use all features of tailwindcss in react-native(In fact, a considerable portion of the tailwindcss functionality is inherently exclusive to the web).

+But it will cover the most useful features of tailwindcss, including most of utilities classes and some prefix modifiers such as dark mode, responsive break point, vw/vh unit, viewport orientation.

+If you seek more enhanced and comprehensive solution, you can try [NativeWind](https://www.nativewind.dev/).